 "Stanley Jenkins' unforgettable characters roam America's heartland in search of its soul.
 If there is grace to be found amid nihilism, the stories in this disturbingly beautiful collection find it.
 Jenkins finds shards of humanity inside hardened criminals, and the petty larceny lurking in all our hearts.
-A City On A Hill is a stunning debut." - Dick Scanlon
+A stunning debut."

 "A literary version of a great rock album. . . the story of our generation, and how we got to where we are by doing the best we could with what we knew at the time. . .
 No irritable reaching after fact and reason.
 Just. . . truth.
-And it deserves to go platinum" - David Bradley, The Chaneysville Incident
+And it deserves to go platinum."

 Thirteen thumbnail sketches in a semi-causally related sequence that more or less maps out what it was like to be the author from, say, 1996 to 2011, with a judicious feint or two toward the back story where appropriate.